 Adapting education, ensuring lifelong training, raising awareness, and informing and coaching patients,are all steps towards sustainable, outcomes-based health systems.
 Resources are needed for care professionals and patients to stay on top of new patient-related developments.
 Doctors and nurses need help adapting to new technologies, and patients require help to understand their disease and to learn how to use digital tools.

-Mr Ed Peile, Professor in health education, Warwick Medical School
+- Mr Ed Peile, Professor in Health Education; Associate Dean for Teaching, Warwick Medical School

-Ms Michaela Rauschmeier, Head of Education, Department Health Care Management, KAV (Wiener Krankenanstaltenverbund)
+- Ms Michaela Rauschmeier, Head of Education, Health Care Management Depatment, Vienna Hospital Association (KAV)

 3. No accepted eHealth without patient involvement